WOVNio/WOVN.php/docker/HOWTO.md

 make stop && make start_test
 ```

 2. Start `Listen for XDebug in tests` from VSCode.
+Start `Listen for XDebug in tests` from `Run` menu in VSCode.
 You can set break point.
 If you don't need to debug, skip this step.